Hirzahida/home_heatlhcare_quality/README.md

 ## Results

-The main findings of the code can be found at the post available [here](https://medium.com/@hirzahida/improving-home-health-care-quality-a-data-driven-approach-a4e345dc19f7?postPublishedType=repub).
+The main findings from the analysis are summarized in the Medium post available [here](https://medium.com/@hirzahida/improving-home-health-care-quality-a-data-driven-approach-a4e345dc19f7?postPublishedType=repub).

 ## Licensing, Authors, Acknowledgements

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
-Otherwise, feel free to use the code here as you would like!
+This dataset used in this analysis is publicly available [here](	https://data.cms.gov/provider-data/dataset/tee5-ixt5).
+It was published by Centers for Medicare & Medicaid Services (CMS) on October 22, 2025.